 The initial time was defined by the Navigation time as 9 minutes before the spacecraft reached 3522.2 km from the center of Mars (approximately the top of the sensible Mars atmosphere.)
 This time was estimated in the Ephemeris (ET) time frame, based on the International Atomic Time (TAI) frame.
 The process of computing a SCLK-SCET solution is known as a SCLK-SCET calibration.

 The onboard SCLK representation consists of a 32-bit counter, with a nominal least-significant bit (LSB) resolution of 1 second, and a 16-bit subsecond counter, with a nominal LSB resolution of seconds or 15.3 microseconds.
 The SCLK value is ideally defined as the time in seconds since 11:58:55.816 AM UTC, January 1, 2000.
 For purposes of ground operations and command generation, absolute times are represented in Spacecraft Event Time (SCET).
-SCET is the time, in the TAI frame, at the spacecraft, when a particular event happens.
+SCET is the time in the TAI frame, at the spacecraft, when a particular event happens.
 SCET is normally represented in UTC (Universal Time Coordinated).
 This is the same epoch as Ephemeris Time (ET) used in navigation calculations, and prior to launch the onboard SCLK register was initialized to this value.

 For consistency, a common SCLK-SCET solution is used by all ground tools.
 This solution is deployed as a SCLK-SCET file at a fixed location, which all tools reference.
 This file contains a table of SCLK-SCET conversions, as described below.
 A new version of the SCLK-SCET file is released when the conversion error reaches an unacceptable level (as measured by the most recent SCLK-SCET calibration.)
 A modified version of the final pre-EDL SCLK-SCET file in table 4.1.